geomichelon/PantherSDK/samples/swift/PantherSDKSampleIOS/README.md

 - Adherence score (per‑provider): 0–100% based on presence of expected_terms from the active guideline in the response.
 100% = all terms present; 0% = none or error.
 - Trust Index (run‑level): mean adherence of successful rows × safety‑coverage ratio over the combined text (consultation, risks/contraindications, lowest effective dose, prenatal vitamins/folic acid, vaccinations: flu shot/Tdap, labeling: FDA/PLLR).
 Result ∈ [0,1].
   - Multi‑LLM note: coverage is computed on the merged text of successful rows (can be high with more rows), while the mean adherence may decrease if several rows are mid/low — e.g., coverage ≈ 0.83 and Trust ≈ 0.30.
-  - Single‑LLM rule: with only one valid result, Trust equals adherence (coverage factor not applied).
+  - Single‑LLM rule: if the run returns a single result (one provider), Trust equals adherence (coverage factor not applied).

 Guidelines
 - Built‑in default: ANVISA example (see `crates/panther-validation/guidelines/anvisa.json`).